TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/ready.md

 	</div>
 </pre>
 #####
-In Javascript in a knockout view model you should have an observable variable with a name that equals the **ready** setting value.
+In JavaScript in a knockout view model you should have an observable variable with a name that equals the **ready** setting value.

 <pre class="brush: js">
  function vm() {